 Audits for added assurance

 Geo-Logix’s auditing services can provide you with assurances to streamline development decisions, particularly for complex projects.
 Whether planning ahead or meeting a regulatory requirement, costly delays or inconvenient rework can be prevented when engaging an auditor early.
-David’s technical expertise and a clear understanding of regulations, guidelines and property development, will help you to minimise compliance risk and delays.

 Environmental Audit Services